Different Types of Restaurants: 14 Common Restaurant Categories

 Some diners like to splurge on their meals, while others prefer to stick to a tight budget.
 You’ll want to be able to clearly communicate which of the following categories your restaurant fits into, price-wise, so you can attract the right guests for you: $ (inexpensive), $$ (moderately-priced), $$$ (expensive), or $$$$ (most expensive).

-We’ve now covered 14 different restaurant types and how people usually categorize restaurants.
+We’ve now covered 14 different restaurant categories and how people usually categorize restaurants.
 Feeling inspired yet?
 We can’t wait to see what you do next.

 Katherine is the Content Marketing Manager at TouchBistro, where she writes about trending topics in food and restaurants.
 The opposite of a picky eater, she’ll try (almost) anything at least once.
 Whether it’s chowing down on camel burgers in Morocco or snacking on octopus dumplings in Japan, she’s always up for new food experiences.